 As consumer behavior continues to shift related to COVID-19 concerns, there is a growing demand for real-world moments and a market for in-person experiences.
 A study by UTA IQ found that one in three consumers say that live events are more important to them post-pandemic, and the same amount are now inclined to go to as many events as possible.

 This shift in consumer habits presents an opportunity for businesses to get creative with their experiential marketing plans.
 Inviting customers to interact with your brand in a real-life situation fosters a sense of connection with your brand, which makes them more likely to spend.
 According to an EvenTrack study, 91% of consumers say that participating in brand events and experiences makes them more inclined to purchase.
 This same study also found that 40% of consumers feel they become more loyal to brands after attending their events and experiences, which can have a significant impact on your loyalty programs in the future.

 There are several ways to curate experiences and boost customer loyalty, and one way might work better for your business than others.
-But regardless, there are plenty of ways to make your brand more experiential.
+Here are three ways to make your brand more experiential and increase customer loyalty.